Anngineer/character-creator-intro/README.md

 ## Details

-This project was built with React components in VSCode using HTML, SCSS/CSS, vanilla JavaScript, and JSX.
+This project was built with React components in VSCode using HTML, SCSS/CSS, vanilla JavaScript, JSX, and the Semantic UI React framework.
 Mock-ups for the design were sketched using InVision Studio.
 The character, background image, and arrow images are licensed from Envato Elements.

 ## Contact